Wall Street edges higher after reports on economy, earnings

 NEW YORK (AP) — Stocks are ticking higher on Wall Street Thursday following reports suggesting the economy and corporate profits may be doing better than feared.

-Big swings may still be ahead, though, as each of the reports guiding the market had both positives and negatives for investors.
+More swings may still be ahead, as Wall Street digests a growing torrent of earnings and economic reports.
 Markets have veered up and down recently as worries about a severe recession and drop-off in profits battle against hopes the economy can manage a soft landing and the Federal Reserve may ease up on interest rates.
 A day earlier, stocks tumbled to sharp losses out of the gate, only to roar all the way back to finish nearly flat.

 Thursday's headline report showed the overall economy held up better through the last three months of 2022 than economists expected, even with the weight of all the rate hikes the Fed approved last year to combat inflation.
-The economy's growth slowed to an annual rate of 2.9% in the quarter, but that was still stronger than the 2.3% that economists had forecast.
+According to the U.S. government's first of three estimates on it, the economy's growth slowed to an annual rate of 2.9% in the quarter, which was stronger than the 2.3% that economists had forecast.

 Other reports showed that orders for long-lasting goods from factories strengthened by more than expected in December and fewer workers applied for jobless claims than expected last week.

-But a stronger-than-expected economy, particularly in the jobs market, can also carry counterintuitive risks.
+But a stronger-than-expected economy, particularly in the job market, can also carry risks.
 It could push the Fed to keep rates higher for longer in order to ensure inflation really is crushed.
-That would dash hopes on Wall Street that the Fed may cut rates later this year, something that typically acts like steroids for markets.
+The Fed has already been saying repeatedly that it plans to do just that, at least through the end of the year, though many investors don't seem to be buying it.

 On the earnings front, reports from some big tech-oriented companies helped build optimism a day after worries flared following forecasts from Microsoft widely seen as discouraging.

 On the losing end of Wall Street was Sherwin Williams.
-It fell 9.7% after reporting weaker revenue for its latest quarter than expected.
+It fell 7.8% after reporting weaker revenue for its latest quarter than expected.
+It also gave a forecast for profit this upcoming year that fell well short of analysts' expectations, as a weakened housing industry weighs on demand for paint.

+IBM tumbled 5.4% despite reporting profit and revenue that met Wall Street's expectations.
+Analysts pointed to some below-forecast numbers related to how much cash it's generating.

+Southwest Airlines fell 3.8% after it said it lost more money than expected during its latest quarter, which was marred by more than 16,700 flight cancellations last month.
+It also said it expects to turn in a loss for the first three months of 2023.

 AP Business Writers Joe McDonald and Matt Ott contributed.